Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 2).
 Use Worker Threads ---> Experimental

-## 021   Express Setup
+## 021   Express Setup (01:49:51)

 # setup express to work with clustering

-## 022   Blocking the Event Loop
+## 022   Blocking the Event Loop (01:53:13)

 # Whenever a request comes into server it get processed inside `one single thread` in Node application that contains `Event Loop`.

+# the `doWork` function going to be executed inside Event Loop, this doesn't get thrown out of event loop and doesn't get handled by OS or anything other thing (as it is native JS Code).

-# As soon as we start executing JS specific code (like doWork method) that takes some amount of time to execute, our entire server is blocking any other requests that are coming in and it can do absolutely nothing else until that original request gets resolved and handled.
+# As soon as we start executing JS specific code (like `doWork` method) that takes some amount of time (5 seconds) to execute, then our server will not process the incoming requests as effectively as they would and get blocked and  any other requests that are coming in can do absolutely nothing (5 seconds) until that original request gets resolved and handled.
 So the effect of long running and computationally intensive code inside of a Node project can be quite catastrophic and not ideal at all.

-## 023   Clustering in Theory
+## 023   Clustering in Theory (02:00:20)

 #